As we get more comfortable with our finances, we’re looking for ways to improve our financial system, which includes our retirement plans.

-Looking over the numbers, I see that we need to increase our retirement contributions for our Roth IRAs.
+Looking at the numbers, I see that we need to increase our retirement contributions for our Roth IRAs.
 We’ll have to review our budget later this week and see how we can optimize our budget so we can get closer to reaching the annual contribution maximum of $5,500 each (we’re both under 50).

 How many of you have calculated how much you need to have for retirement?
 How did you get that amount?
 For those already retired, what expenses did you over and/or underestimate?